-While some cases of foraminal narrowing are due to genetics, the most common cause is the natural aging of the spine.
+While some causes of foraminal narrowing are due to genetics, the most common cause is the natural aging of the spine.
 The foraminal canal can narrow due to degenerative spine conditions that develop with the weakening and deterioration of the spine.

 Conditions Causing a Narrowing of the Foramina

 Degenerative disc disease refers to the gradual degeneration of the discs that occurs over time as the spine ages.
 As the discs degenerate, the foramina may narrow and compress the nerve roots.
 The symptoms may vary, and some people who have disc degeneration do not have symptoms.
 Below are some of the conditions that can cause a narrowing of the foramina:

 In many cases, the symptoms of foraminal narrowing begin gradually and are sometimes mistaken for muscle soreness.
 However, they almost always worsen over time unless properly treated.
 The most common foraminal stenosis symptoms include:

 - Acute or chronic neck or back pain